French central bank chief says banking rules deal is fair

 “Any good agreement is a compromise.
 I am ready to support this one, as it is fair, reasonable, and final,” Bank of France Governor Francois Villeroy de Galhau said in remarks sent to Reuters after the agreement was reached.

-He added that implementation of the new rules was gradual enough to avoid “excessive capital increases” and that the agreement would stabilize rules for the sector, which had long complained about the uncertainty in the absence of a deal.
+He added that implementation of the new rules was gradual enough to avoid “excessive capital increases” and that the agreement would stabilise rules for the sector, which had long complained about the uncertainty in the absence of a deal.
+(Reporting by Leigh Thomas; editing by Michel rose)